Two women face Lego thefts charges

 Poole Lego thefts: Two women due in court

-Two women are due to appear in court following the theft of almost £2,000 worth of Lego from toy shops.
+Two women are due to appear in court following the theft of more than £2,000 worth of Lego from toy shops.

 Boxes of the plastic brick toys were taken from Toys R Us and Tesco stores in Poole, Dorset, on 15 May 2017.